-Intro.I am Henrik Bech Seeberg.
-I am a professor in political science at Aarhus University in Denmark.
+Intro.I am Henrik Bech Seeberg, professor in political science at Aarhus University in Denmark.

 Selected Publications.

-- Christoffer Green-Pedersen and Henrik Bech Seeberg (2023).
+- Green-Pedersen, Christoffer and Henrik Bech Seeberg (2023).
 'Competing on Competence.
 The Issue Profiles of Mainstream Parties in Western Europe West European Politics'.
 West European Politics.
-Accepted

-- Seeberg, Henrik Bech (2022).
+- Seeberg, Henrik Bech (2023).
 ‘The Power of the Loser: Evidence on an Agenda-Setting Model of Opposition Policy Influence’, European Journal of Political Research.
-Forthcoming. abstract

 - Seeberg, Henrik Bech (2020).
 ‘Issue ownership attack: How a political party can counteract a rival’s issue ownership’.
 West European Politics.43(4): 772-794.
 LINK download